TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 When you get unexpected results, you can inspect index entries and collected tasks with the *Show analysis*, *Show tasks* and *Show index* builders.
-Probably the most useful builders for you are those which show them only for the current file or for a selection.
+Probably the most useful builders for you are those which show them only for the current file (also called a partition) or for a selection.

 Consider the following task entry: